 However, if your “modified adjusted gross income” (MAGI) is more than $75,000 ($150,000 if you’re filing a joint return), then your $6,000 deduction is reduced by 6¢ for every dollar of MAGI over the applicable threshold.
 For purposes of this deduction, MAGI is equal to the adjusted gross income reported on your tax return, plus any:

-- foreign earned income or housing excluded from taxation
+- Foreign earned income excluded from taxation

-- income excluded from taxation for residents of Guam, American Samoa, the Northern Mariana Islands, or Puerto Rico
+- Income excluded from taxation for residents of Guam, American Samoa, the Northern Mariana Islands, or Puerto Rico

 Example: Suzanne is 80 years old and single.
 Her MAGI for the year is $90,000, which is $15,000 over the phase-out threshold for single taxpayers ($90,000 – $75,000 = $15,000).
 As a result, her deduction is reduced by $900 ($15,000 x .06 = $900).
 So, her Senior Deduction for the year is $5,100 ($6,000 – $900 = $5,100).